• Skip to primary navigation

 ingredients to make this recipe

-• White granulated sugar: The extra sugar helps to round out the flavors.
+• White Granulated Sugar: to round out the flavors.
 Feel free to omit for dietary needs.

-• Gelatin powder: to thicken the pudding mixture.
-Or substitute with agar agar powder for a vegan version.
+• Gelatin Powder: to thicken the pudding mixture.

-• Evaporated Milk for serving: this is recommended to serve with the pudding.
-Or substitute with canned evaporated coconut milk for a vegan version.
+• Evaporated Milk (for serving): highly recommended for serving.
+Or substitute with canned evaporated coconut milk for a dairy-free version.

 a picture of gelatine powder